maggieprice/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+  In relational databases, the data is stored in tabular format grouped into rows and columns (similar to spreadsheets).
+  These kinds of databases are called relational because a relation is a mathematical idea that is equivalent to a table.
+So relational databases are databases that store their data in tables.

+  Structured Query Language is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with a database.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+  They uniquely identify each row in the table.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+  Foreign Keys

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  We need an intermediary table

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.